bcgov/von/docs/_how_to/IIW Demo Guide.md

 ## INTRODUCTION

-In late March 2019, the VON Team created [AgentBook](/news/2019-03-28-Global-Connection) to demonstrate the interoperability of independently created agents to connect and communicate.
-Now, with **IIWBook** we've added a (literal) new layer by extending the core of AgentBook to include a [mobile agent](/news/2019-04-03-Mobile-Agent) (or two!) and the exchange of verifiable credentials, including the issuing of some foundational identity credentials from and the proving of possession of those credentials.
-By requiring proof of claims, the trust of agent-to-agent connections can be elevated&mdash;a person controlling the agent will know things about the controller of another agent based on what others are will to attest to about that identity.
+In late March 2019, the VON Team created [AgentBook](/news/2019-03-28-Global-Connection) to demonstrate the interoperability of independently created agents.
+These agents were able to successfully establish DID based communications channels.
+Now, with **IIWBook** we've added a (literal) new layer by extending the core of AgentBook with the ability to exchange verifiable credentials.
+Even more exciting, through collaboration with StreetCred and Spark New Zeland we now have a [mobile agent](/news/2019-04-03-Mobile-Agent) (or two!).

+This IIWBook demo is one of the first examples of a full verifiable credential based exchange where participants will be able to establish digital trust.
+This will be accomplished via several verifiable credential issuing services and the ability of participants to connect to each other agent to agent and request proofs based on the credentials they have received from these issuing services.

 The following is a guide to get started with the IIWBook demo.
 Grab your IOS device (sorry Android users...soon!) and let's get started!